tunderdomb/deepdep/README.md

 so if you are concerned if setting a global value will result in not getting a gift from Santa, I can assure you you can still be a good boy and use globals in javascript.

+Just be sure you use them what they are for.